alikebasketball/Python_Crash_Course/README.md

 	# Description

-		Starting with chapter five, I will be uploading my progression through the assignments that are given in the Python Crash Course A Hands-On, Project-Based Introduction To Programming book.
+		Starting with chapter five, I will be uploading my progression through the assignments that are given in the Python Crash Course A Hands-On, Project-Based Introduction To Programming book written by Eric Matthes.

 	The reason I started at chapter five is due to a limited schedule as of right now, and can not go back and format the other chapters better.
 I hope this repository can help others learn valuable